How to remove the Koadic Remote Access Trojan (RAT) from the operating system

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-BlackNix, Ap0calypse, Xtreme are a few examples of other remote access trojans.
-Although their abilities/purposes can differ drastically, the end-goal is the same - to generate revenue to the cyber criminals using them.
-Therefore, they are considered to be highly dangerous and can cause grave problems.
-Due to this, immediate removal is paramount.
+BlackNix, Ap0calypse, Xtreme are some examples of other remote access Trojans.
+Although their capabilities/purposes can differ drastically, the end-goal is identical: to generate revenue to the cyber criminals using them.
+Therefore, they are classified as highly dangerous and can cause serious problems.
+Therefore, remove this rogue software immediately.

 How did Koadic infiltrate my computer?

 Koadic RAT has been proliferated using a spam campaign, delivering emails disguised as HIV test results.
 More specifically, it was spread via an infectious Microsoft Office Excel document entitled "TestResults.xlsb", which was attached to the message.